mesosphere/dcos-docs-site/pages/services/data-science-engine/1.0.0/hdfs/index.md

       }
     }
     ```
-You can also specify them through the UI.
+You can also specify credentials through the UI.